-On October 16 and 17, 1964, Seattle's Magic Inn nightclub (6th Avenue & Union Street) hosts the famed 1950s rhythm & blues singer Little Willie John (1937-1968) for a rollicking weekend engagement.
-His arrest for homicide by the Seattle Police Department several hours after the second show makes that gig among John's last performances.
+On Friday and Saturday nights, October 16 and 17, 1964, Seattle's Magic Inn nightclub, located at 6th Avenue & Union Street downtown, hosts the famed 1950s rhythm & blues singer Little Willie John (1937-1968) for a rollicking weekend engagement.
+His arrest for homicide by the Seattle Police Department early Sunday, some hours after the second show, makes that gig among John's last performances.

 You Give Me (Fever)

 William Edgar John is best known for his classic 1956 No. 1 R&B hit “Fever,” but his recording career had begun as the featured vocalist on the Paul Williams Orchestra’s 1955 tune, “Betty Ann (Ring-A-Ling).”
 Signed to the Cincinnati-based King Records in 1955, John’s early hits included 1958’s Top-20 pop gem, “Talk To Me, Talk To Me,” 1959’s No. 13 R&B hit “Leave My Kitten Alone,” and 1960’s No. 13 pop smash, “Sleep.”
 In the late-1950s he toured widely (along with an opening act, the up-&-coming James Brown and his band) and John racked up 14 best-selling hits up into 1963.